ToddMitchellGH/Global-climate-from-station-data/README.md

 The following images, given here with minimal explanation, provide a sense of the kinds of analyses one can do with the the GSOD data.

 The native temporal resolution of the GSOD data is daily.
-There are the daily minimum and maximum temperatures measured at the Lima Perú airport (Jorge Chavez International) for part of 2021.
+These are the daily minimum and maximum temperatures measured at the Lima Perú airport (Jorge Chavez International) for part of 2021.
 <p align="center">
   <img src="templimajanaug2021.png" width="650">
   </p>